His Honour Peter Clark re-joined Devereux in 2019 as part of the arbitration and mediation team following a significant judicial career.

-Peter was famously the saviour of the 'range of reasonable responses' and Burchill test, refusing to follow other EAT authority.
+Peter was the saviour of the 'range of reasonable responses' and Burchell test, refusing to follow other EAT authority.
 His approach in Beedell v West Ferry Printers was famously approved by the Court of Appeal in Foley v Post Office.

 He was a founder member of ELBA in 1994.